zx80/flask-simple-auth/README.md

 The `set` method prefix can be changed with the `set_name` initialization parameter.

-When created with `pool=True`, the wrapper uses an internal pool to store and reuse created objects, in which case the object *must* be returned to the pool by calling `_ret_obj()`.
+When created with `max_size` as a `int`, the wrapper uses an internal pool to store and reuse created objects, in which case the object *must* be returned to the pool by calling `_ret_obj()`.
-This is useful when the WSGI server keeps on creating threads on each request.
+This is useful when the WSGI server keeps on creating threads on each request, such as `werkzeug`.
+Use `None` for no pooling.

 ```Python
 # file Shared.py